Healing Waters Lodge

 Fly Fishing Guides: Healing Waters Lodge is privileged to have, easily the most experienced, knowledgeable and personable group of guides in Montana.
 Their primary goal is to provide you with the best opportunities, advice, and share techniques to help you catch and land the fish of your dreams.
 Our guides can cover the spectrum from the novice to the hardcore angler.
 Inevitably, their love and enthusiasm for Montana and the waters we fish will also rub off on you.
 We would appreciate you sharing your photos with us so that we can use them on our website, newletters and promotional materials.

 Fishing: At Healing Waters Lodge, we believe that we have more angling choices within easy driving distance than anyone else in Montana.
 You can float the larger rivers in southwest Montana such as the Beaverhead, Big Hole, Jefferson, and Madison.
-You can walk wade on smaller meadow streams like the Ruby, the Upper Clark Fork, the South Boulder or Flint Creek.
+You can walk wade on smaller meadow streams like the Ruby and South Boulder.
 We have exclusive access to private spring fed creeks and ponds.
 Please reserve as far in advance as possible.

 After breakfast, our guides will pick you up in front of your room and will offer recommendations for your fishing day.
 Our goal is that you are successful in your piscatorial pursuit and are enjoying your time on the water.
 Your guide will have refreshments, bottled water, a hearty lunch, and snacks available to you throughout the day.